 Artificial Intelligence (AI) in Teaching and Learning

-The ISU Center for Excellence in Learning and Teaching developed this resource to provide instructors with recommendations and best practices regarding Artificial Intelligence (AI) in teaching and learning.
-This resource will remain a work in progress and will be updated as use cases and engagement with ChatGPT technology evolve.
+The Center for Excellence in Learning and Teaching has developed this resource to provide instructors with recommendations and best practices regarding Artificial Intelligence (AI) in teaching and learning.
+This resource will remain a work in progress and will be updated as use cases and engagement with AI technology evolve.

 Introduction

-ChatGPT is one of a broader set of generative artificial intelligence (AI) technologies capable of generating new content, including, but not limited to, text, writing and debugging code, and producing images and videos in response to user prompts.
-This product represents a major development in natural language processing, or the ability for a machine to respond with relative accuracy and fluency.
-There are limitations with the product, and users cannot rely on ChatGPT for the complete accuracy of the content.
-Although there are many other AI tools available, ChatGPT is currently garnering attention in higher education and other sectors because it is 1) relatively effective and 2) free for the time being.
+Generative Artificial Intelligence (AI) technologies can create new content, including, but not limited to, text, writing and debugging code, and producing images and videos in response to user prompts.
+These products represent a major development in natural language processing or the ability of a machine to respond with relative accuracy and fluency.
+There are limitations with the products, and users cannot rely on them for the complete accuracy of the content.
+Although many other AI tools are available, ChatGPT is currently garnering attention in higher education and other sectors because it is 1) relatively effective and 2) free or inexpensive (for the time being).

 Several disruptive technologies have historically impacted education (e.g., calculators, word processing software, the Internet, cell phones, etc.) Artificial intelligence is the next technology progression and will continue to evolve.
 As a university of science and technology, we develop, use, teach, and research new technology.
 And because of that, we want students to develop the ability to use technology responsibly and understand its advantages and limitations.

-This newest advancement in AI has the potential to impact many existing policies and practices at Iowa State as well as norms and expectations within academia, such as: defining co-authorship; citation and contribution practices; plagiarism; and academic integrity.
+This newest advancement in AI has the potential to impact many existing policies and practices at Iowa State and norms and expectations within academia, such as defining co-authorship, citation and contribution practices, plagiarism, and academic integrity.
 These examples are not an exhaustive list, and other issues will continue to emerge as technologies evolve.
-Refer to the Dean of Students Office summary of academic misconduct for an overview of the Iowa State University policy.
+Refer to the Dean of Students Office summary of academic misconduct for an overview of the Iowa State University policy, and consider sharing the Iowa State University Academic Integrity Tutorial (ePublication) with your students.

 Sample syllabus or assignment language:

-• When content-generating AI is allowed with appropriate attribution.
+• When content-generating, AI is allowed with appropriate attribution.
 In all academic work, the ideas and contributions of others must be appropriately acknowledged.
 AI tools, including ChatGPT, are permitted in this course for certain assignments, and specific instructions will be included with each assignment.
-When submitting work, students must clearly identify any writing, text, or media generated by AI.
+Identify any writing, text, or media AI generates when submitting work.
 Students should indicate how AI tools informed their process and the final product, including how AI-generated citations were validated.
 Failure to properly acknowledge the AI-generated contributions will be treated as academic misconduct.

 • When content-generating AI use is allowed in limited instances.
 Students may use AI tools to help prepare for assignments and projects (e.g., to help with brainstorming, concept development, iterations of an idea, etc.).
 When submitting a final product for grading, students must indicate how AI tools informed their process and the final product, including how AI-generated citations were validated.
 Students are responsible for the accuracy of the generated content.

 • When content-generating AI use is encouraged broadly.
 Students are encouraged to use AI tools in this course.
-When submitting work, students must clearly identify any writing, text, or media generated by AI.
+When submitting work, students must identify any writing, text, or media AI generates.
 Students are responsible for the accuracy of the generated content.
 Failure to properly acknowledge the AI-generated contributions will be treated as academic misconduct.

 • Examine your course schedule and be flexible with due dates.
 Too many assignments, with too little turnaround time, can lead to students looking to take shortcuts, especially when coupled with stringent late policies.
 Use the Rice University Course Workload Estimator to assess the anticipated time investment of students and adjust due dates if needed.

 • Partner with an Iowa State librarian.
 Invite an ISU librarian to discuss information literacy and proper citation of AI tools in your course.
 The specific citation will depend on the citation format (MLA, APA, Chicago, etc.) used in your course.
-For guidance, please contact your subject librarian, or email Jeff Kushkowski, Head of Instruction Services, at kushkows@iastate.edu.
+For guidance, please get in touch with your subject librarian or email Jeff Kushkowski, Head of Instruction Services, at kushkows@iastate.edu.

 • Reflection: Require students to reflect on their research and writing process, what they learned from it, and how they would approach a similar task in the future.